CianMRoche/AstroWiki/Instrumentation and methods/Instrumentation and methods - Questions.md

 ## 160
-**Briefly describe the main objectives and capabilities of the following astronomical observatories** I wont link them all individually here, see [[Observatories]] for all.
+**Briefly describe the main objectives and capabilities of the following astronomical observatories** I wont link them all individually here, see [[Observatories]] for all, in order from the beginning as they are in (my version of) the questions document.

 ## 161